shamimrezasohag/DSAT-DNSSecurityAnalysisTool/README.md

 - **Reverse DNS Mismatch Analysis**: Examines mismatches between forward and reverse DNS records.
 - **Anomaly Detection**: Basic analysis to identify potential anomalies and unusual entries in DNS records.
 - **Response Code Logging**: Captures and logs DNS response codes for each query for further analysis.
+- **Domain Name Validation**: whether the domain exists or not.
+If not, no further check will be done.
+- **Empty Row filtering**: If the file contains an empty row, it will check and skip that part.

 ### Key Notes:
 - **`check_open_resolver` Function**: This function uses the `dig` command to determine if the given domain is an open resolver.
 Ensure the environment where this script is run has the `dig` command available.